asynck/learn-greek/README.md

 # Learn Greek

-Project built using Gastby, React and Bootstrap - whilst also learning some greek 😊
+Project built using Gatsby, React and Bootstrap - whilst also learning some greek 😊

 #### To Run locally